Skip to main content

 Latest forest information

-• Update 20 November 2023: The car park is open for access to Scolty Hill and part of the March Trail only.
+• Update 9 July 2024: the car park is open for access to Scolty Hill and part of the March Trail only.
 The Craigloch Trail remains closed due to extensive damage to the trail surface.
 The March Trail is only partially open as it shares part of the Craigloch Trail route.
-Please follow all on site signage and diversions.
+Please follow all on-site signage and diversions.

 About